 With the amount of information available to salespeople, it’s important to determine what information makes you more intelligent and what information is just a distraction.

-The most important information that you are looking to uncover should be information that you can add to your database or CRM and get a better understanding about the needs or your lead and how you can help solve for them.
+The most important information that you are looking to uncover should be information that you can add to your database or CRM and get a better understanding of the needs of your lead and how you can help solve them.
+Think of what information is going to help you further qualify the lead.
 Here are a couple of examples of the type of information that most salespeople find useful:

 What actions leads have taken already with your company (what did they download, which emails have they received)